Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer

 \subsubsection{Matching for estimation of the ATE}

 When the causal effect of interest is the Average Treatment Effect, the target population includes all crossing-opportunities, whether they involved crossing or not.
 One-to-one matching for ATE matches cross plays to no-cross-plays \textit{and} no-cross-plays to cross-plays, creating a symmetric match structure to balance covariates across both groups.
-In effect, for each play $i$ where a cross was observed so that $Y_i=Y_i(1)$, we select a play under a similar situation -- similar as defined by $\bX$ and summarized by the scalar summary of $\bX$ given by the propensity score -- so as to use the outcome of the matched play, say $i'$ to `impute' $Y_i(0) = Y_{i'}$.
+In effect, for each play $i$ where a cross was observed so that $Y_i=Y_i(1)$, we select a play under a similar situation - similar as defined by $\bX$ and summarized by the scalar summary of $\bX$ given by the propensity score - so as to use the outcome of the matched play, say $i'$ to `impute' $Y_i(0) = Y_{i'}$.
 Matching is typically performed with replacement, allowing a no-cross-play to be matched to multiple cross-plays, which can result in duplicate matches.